dontsu/imageprocessor/README.md

 `npm run` or `ng serve` to run the localhost node app available at `http://localhost:4200/ `

+Make sure to check the Jasmine tests for Rotator class

 ## Running standalone
 `npm run build:standalone` - this will generate a dist-standalone folder with a HTML page that can be simply opened in browser